christian-posta/scripted-solo-demos/inference-extensions/README.md

 - `--prompt`: Prompt to send to the API (default: "Write as if you were a critic: San Francisco")
 - `--max-tokens`: Maximum number of tokens to generate (default: 100)
 - `--temperature`: Temperature for sampling (default: 0)
+- `--vary-prompts`: If a prompt is not specified, then generate some automatically
+- `--gateway-url`: The specific gateway url to call, defaults to figuring out automatically

 ### Examples